Breathwork for Chronic Pain

 The trial protocol does not specify whether you need to stop taking your current medications.
 However, it does require that you do not start any new treatments during the study.

-What data supports the effectiveness of the treatment Guided Respiration Mindfulness Therapy (GRMT) for chronic pain?
+What evidence suggests that Guided Respiration Mindfulness Therapy might be an effective treatment for chronic pain?

 This trial is for adults over 18 who understand English and have been professionally diagnosed with chronic musculoskeletal pain.
 Participants should not start any new treatments during the study and must be able to perform basic tasks despite their pain.